 Fantastic opportunities available via the UK’s first Newton Room

 A number of vocational opportunities are available to students who seek to pursue a career as opposed to continuing education.
 This can be in the form of apprenticeships – enabling trade apprentices to develop and enhance their skills through work-based learning.
 Similarly, modern apprenticeships – which aim to meet the needs of industry requirements, preparing young individuals leaving school or college for the world of work – are also available.
 Visit Skills Development Scotland to find out more.
-Finally, University of the Highlands and Islands (UHI) and local training providers offer a range of vocational courses.
+Finally, UHI North, West and Hebrides, and local training providers offer a range of vocational courses.

 Developing the Young Workforce, an initiative established by the Scottish Government has been adopted by Caithness Chamber of Commerce to provide individuals with the opportunity to engage in modern apprenticeships, enabling young people to study and work throughout the duration of the employment contract.
 Developing the Young Workforce is an initiative within the North Highlands with the purpose of developing partnerships between employers and education providers to ensure that education focuses on employment and progression in learning.
 The Developing the Young Workforce programme is responsible for delivering the Young Person’s Guarantee which is a commitment to bring together employers, partners and young people.
 It aims to connect every 16 to 24 year old in Scotland to an opportunity.
 This could be a job, apprenticeship, further or higher education, training or volunteering.